willkuhn/wingrid/README.md

 ![wingrid logo](images/logo2.png "wingrid logo")

-wingrid is a small Python package for quantifying and comparing "appearance" of insect wings. using a deformable grid to consistently sample color features from images of those wings.
+wingrid is a small Python package for quantifying and comparing "appearance" of insect wings, particularly Lepidoptera (butterflies and moths) and Odonata (dragonflies and damselflies).
+A deformable grid is fitted to images of wings, allowing local color values to then be consistently sampled from them.
+The package includes tools for analyzing and visualizing features extracted from a set of wings.

 # Table of Contents
 - [**Getting Started**](#getting-started)